Chaneya

-Chaneya is an extinct genus of fruits from the early to late Cenozoic period.
-This genus is known from seven fossil species found across North America, Asia and Europe.
+Chaneya is an extinct genus of fruit from the early to late Cenozoic period.
+This genus is known from seven fossil species discovered across North America, Asia and Europe.

 History and classification

-Fossils now assigned to Chaneya species have been reported from Europe, North America and Eastern Asia.
-The European reports began in 1825 with Karl Koenig publishing Viburnum oeningense.
-That was followed by Heinrich Göpperts 1855 Getonia membranosa and Baron Constantin von Ettingshausens 1868 Diospyros palaeogaea.
-While the last species was not reassigned until 2011, the other were juggled twice and four times respectively.
+Fossils currently assigned to Chaneya species have been reported from Europe, North America and East Asia.
+The European reports originated in 1825 with Karl Koenig publishing Viburnum oeningense.
+That was followed by Heinrich Göppert's Getonia membranosa (1855) and Baron Constantin von Ettingshausen's Diospyros palaeogaea (1868).
+While the last species was not reassigned until 2011, the other were reclassified respectively twice and four times.

-The genus name Chaneya was coined by Yufei Wang and Steven Manchester as a patronym honoring Ralph Works Chaney, who provided the first description of the Shanwang formation species "Antholithes malvoides" and pioneered the comparative study of Chinese and North American Tertiary floras.
+The genus name Chaneya was coined by Yufei Wang and Steven Manchester as a patronym honoring the American paleobotanist Ralph Works Chaney, who provided the first description of the species in Shanwang formation Antholithes malvoides in 1937 while collecting specimens of Miocene Shanwang flora on behalf of the Geological Survey of China.
+Chaney would come to be considered a pioneer in the field of paleobotany regarding the comparative study of Chinese and North American Tertiary floras.

 Description

-Flower with five-lobed, hypogynous, widely concave, rounded apices.
-One or two fruit bodies develop near the center and petals are described as wings, for wind dispersal behavior.Gynoecium apocarpous formed by two alternative whorls of stamen and overy, as bisexual flowers in C.tenuis, C.kokangensis, C.membranosa, C.hainanensis species while C.oeningensis have single whorl of female overy.
-Venation of sepals consisting of 3 to 5 main longitudinal subparallel veins with stronger mid vein and secondaries arising from longitudinal veins at acute angles.
-Precise systematic placement has proven difficult, as no specific leaf type has been assigned, probably because the leaves did not be carried by the wind as easily as fruits or flowers.
-Although the precise systematic position of Chaneya remains uncertain, reinterpreted floral morphology, the apocarpic superior gynoecium, the floral disc and oil cells in the petals suggest affinities to the order of Rutales or sapindales, namely under the family of Simaroubaceae or Rutaceae.
+The genus of this flower is five-lobed, hypogynous, widely concave, rounded apices.
+One or two fruit bodies develop near the centre.
+The petals have been described by researchers Y. Wang and S.R.
+Manchester as having "winged" properties, for the purpose of eased wind dispersal.
+Gynoecium apocarpous are formed by two alternating whorls of stamen and ovary, as bisexual flowers in the species Chaneya tenuis, Chaneya kokangensis, Chaneya membranosa and Chaneya hainanensis.

+On the contrary, the species Chaneya oeningensis has a single whorl of female ovary.
+The sepals show venation with three to five main, subparallel longitudinal veins, including a prominent midvein and secondary veins arising at acute angles.
+Precise systematic placement has proven difficult, as no specific leaf type has been assigned.
+This complication could be due to the likelihood that the leaves were not as easily dispersed by the wind as fruits or flowers were.
+Although the precise systematic position of Chaneya remains uncertain, features such as its (reinterpreted) floral morphology, apocarpous superior gynoecium, floral disc and oil cells in the petals suggest a relationship to the order Sapindales, particularly the families Simaroubaceae and Rutaceae.